RetroIndieJosh/shift/doc/ShiftSpec.md

 ## Basics

 SHIFT is case sensitive.
-Unless otherwise specified, keywords are expected to be in lowercase.
+Commands, item states, user-defined variable names must be lowercase.
+Built-in variables and special keywords are in SHOUTING_CAPS.
+Otherwise, any case is allowed.

 A SHIFT script must be in a file ending with `.shift` and must contain at least one room with exactly one room flagged as the start room.